ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

 Hi 👋

 I’m **Harish Balaji**, a Master’s student at NYU with a focus on Artificial Intelligence, Machine Learning, and Cybersecurity.
 I’m especially interested in building scalable systems that align with responsible AI principles.
-For me, data quality isn’t just a technical detail — it’s central to building models that are reliable, fair, and reproducible.
+For me, data quality isn’t just a technical detail.
+It’s central to building models that are reliable, fair, and reproducible.

 This summer, I’m contributing to **AIDRIN** (AI Data Readiness Inspector) through **Google Summer of Code 2025**, under the mentorship of **Dr. Jean Luca Bez** and **Prof. Suren Byna** from the [Scientific Data Management Group](https://crd.lbl.gov/divisions/scidata/sdm/) at **Lawrence Berkeley National Laboratory (LBNL)**.